top of page

 And their hearts, so that they cannot understand.
 And no one considers in his heart, Nor is there knowledge nor understanding to say, “I have burned half of it in the fire, Yes, I have also baked bread on its coals; I have roasted meat and eaten it; And shall I make the rest of it an abomination?
 Shall I fall down before a block of wood?”
 He feeds on ashes; A deceived heart has turned him aside; And he cannot deliver his soul, Nor say, “Is there not a lie in my right hand?”"

-The similarities between Isaiah 44 and Jeremiah 10 are staggering, and because of the pecific mention of the pine tree, Isaiah 44 would actually make a better case against Christmas trees, which are traditionally pines.
+The similarities between Isaiah 44 and Jeremiah 10 are staggering, and because of the specific mention of the pine tree, Isaiah 44 would actually make a better case against Christmas trees, which are traditionally pines.
 But the obvious spanner thrown in those works is that Isaiah 44 is more specific about far more than just the species of tree.
 It goes into greater depth about the decoration and crafting.
-Not that Jeremiah isn't clear in and of itself.
+Not that Jeremiah isn't also clear.
 But by pointing out how much more is done with the wood, Isaiah makes it clear that the context is the futility of idolatry.
 You cut down this tree, you use half of it as firewood, yet the rest of it you craft, and bow down, and worship, as if it can somehow deliver you from wrath?
 It's absurd!

 Both passages have the same context.
 It's nothing to do with simply bringing a tree into the house to decorate.
-The intention is idolatry.
+The sin here is idolatry.
 You turn the tree into a god.
-That's the sin.
-And sinful it is, not even your conscience may cleanse it.
+Not even the conscience may cleanse this particular sin.
 But this is not what Christians do when they decorate Christmas trees.
+They don't carve it up, bow down to it, or call it a god.
+They put the whole thing up, make it look pretty, and pray the cat doesn't knock it over.

 Historical debates